manuelbarbas/primodium/README.md

 To clean types/ and abis/ in the git diff, run `pnpm clean` in the top level directory.

+## Vercel Environment Variables

+The chat functionality in the client is built on [Vercel Serverless functions](https://vercel.com/docs/functions/serverless-functions) and therefore requires Vercel environment variables to test.
+If you encounter any errors with the above steps while running the client, you may use the Vercel CLI to run the clien instead as follows:

+1. In the top level directory, run `vercel pull` and setup the Vercel project with the following settings.
+Ask Emerson if you don't have access to Vercel.
+   - Org: `primodium`
+   - Project: `primodium-testnet2`
+2. Check that the `.vercel` exists in the top level directory.
+3. Run `pnpm dev:vercel` to start the client.

 # Config

 ## There are four sources of configuration for the game: